|Other healthcare resources|

 Clinical Knowledge Summaries

 A practical up-to-date evidence-based source of clinical knowledge providing concise readily accessible summaries on how to manage over 300 common and/or significant primary care presentations commonly encountered in primary and first contact care, all underpinned by the latest evidence.
+For a brief guide on CKS, click here

 A freely available database produced by the US National Institute of Health comprising of federally and privately supported clinical trials conducted in the United States and around the world.
 Searchable by disease, condition, location, treatment or sponsor.